Lenny Bruce: Early life

 Bruce was born Leonard Alfred Schneider in Mineola, New York, to a Jewish family.
 His British-born father, Myron (Mickey) Schneider, was a shoe clerk; they saw each other very infrequently.
 His mother, Sally Marr (legal name Sadie Schneider, born Sadie Kitchenberg), was a stage performer and dancer who had an enormous influence on his career.
 Bruce grew up in Bellmore, New York, and attended Wellington C. Mepham High School.
 For some of his high school years, he lived at Dengler's Farm on Wantagh Avenue in Wantagh, New York.
 Bruce's parents divorced before he was 10, and he lived with various relatives over the next decade.

 After spending time working on a farm, Bruce joined the United States Navy at the age of 16 in 1942, with active service during World War II aboard the in Northern Africa, Palermo in 1943, and Anzio, Italy, in 1944.
 In May 1945, after a comedic performance for his shipmates in which he was dressed in drag, his commanding officers became upset.
 He defiantly convinced his ship's medical officer that he was experiencing homosexual urges, leading to his undesirable discharge in July 1945.
 However, he had not admitted to or been found guilty of any breach of naval regulations, and successfully applied to change his discharge to "Under Honorable Conditions ... by reason of unsuitability for the naval service".

 During the Korean War era, Bruce served in the United States Merchant Marine, ferrying troops from the US to Europe and back.
 In 1959, while videotaping the first episode of Hugh Hefner's Playboy's Penthouse, Bruce talked about his Navy experience and showed a tattoo he received in Malta in 1942.
 After a short period of time living with his father in California, Bruce settled in New York City, hoping to establish himself as a comedian.
-However, he found it difficult to differentiate himself from the thousands of other show business hopefuls who populated the city.
+However, he found it difficult to differentiate himself from the thousands of other show business hopefuls who populated New York.

 One place where they congregated was Hanson's, a diner where Bruce met Joe Ancis, who had a profound influence on Bruce's approach to comedy.
 Many of Bruce's later routines reflected his meticulous schooling at the hands of Ancis.
 According to Bruce's biographer Albert Goldman, Ancis's humor involved stream-of-consciousness sexual fantasies and references to jazz.
-He also gained notoriety for his focus on controversial subjects, black humour, obscenity, and criticism of organized religion and the establishment.
+He also gained notoriety for his focus on controversial subjects, black humor, obscenity, and criticism of organized religion and the establishment.